sallem/iterative-agentic-rag/Readme.md

 - Summaries support : Should be able to extract summaries from large chunks instead of "short facts".
 Would be important to handle qualitative searches on the corpus
 - Test more questions from the Google RAG benchmark dataset which is pure evil for RAGs 😅

+## 🥊 Challenges during development

+* Development loop to choose the good model depending on a prompt which itself evolves during the dev
+* Before adding the reranker into the agent, it gave a correct answers to the evaluation tests questions, but when the reranker has been added, it showed the quality of the prompt and the former method was not good.
+I then had to change lots of source code in order to improve the quality of the "iterative loop".
+Then the reranker has been added and the agent started to return more consistent results.
+I should have developped a complete process e2e ASAP in the coding process so that the reranker would have shown the problems earlier.
+* NVIDIA API showed some bugs on some models
+* LlamaIndex TS is less mature than Python library.
+The NVIDIA LLM/Reranker/Embeddings are not supported yet and I had to code some classes to use NVIDIA products with LlamaIndex.
+Not prefect but it was supplemntary development.
+I also used the react agent of LlamaIndex as a base for the project's agent, using the llamaindex agent template to run it.
+* Such a project needs to test a lot of approaches, embed a lot of documents, multiple times.
+The quantity of credits available on the API platform is not sufficient for a RAG development.
+I had to use a local embeddings service (Ollama) to keep some credits for the reasonning and reranking parts.
+* It was funny though ...